E. coli Infection

 - mild fever.

-The symptoms can start 2 to 10 days after eating food contaminated with E.coli, but usually start within 3 to 4 days.
-Symptoms can last between 5 to 10 days.
+The symptoms can start 2 to 10 days after contact with or consuming something contaminated with E.coli, but usually start within 3 to 4 days.
+Symptoms can last for 5 to 10 days.

 Where does the disease come from?

-E. coli can be found in the stomachs and manure of many healthy animals including cattle, goats, sheep, deer, and elk.
+E. coli can be found in the stomachs and feces of many healthy animals including cattle, goats, sheep, deer, and elk.